Last updated: 6 November 2023

 A cookie is a small file containing a string of characters that is sent to your computer when you visit a website.
 When you visit the site again, the cookie allows that site to recognize your browser.
 Cookies may store user preferences and other information.

 Cookies provide a convenience feature to save you time, or tell the Web server that you have returned to a specific page.
-For example, if you personalize pages on our Websites or Services, a cookie helps us to recall your specific information on subsequent visits.
-When you return to the same Website, the information you previously provided can be retrieved, so you can easily use the customized features.
+For example, if you personalise pages on our Websites or Services, a cookie helps us to recall your specific information on subsequent visits.
+When you return to the same Website, the information you previously provided can be retrieved, so you can easily use the custom features.

 Cookies set by the website owner (in this case, Kitman Labs) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website (e.g. like advertising, interactive content and analytics).
 The parties that set these third party cookies can recognise your computer both when it visits the website in question and also when it visits certain other websites.

 We use first party and third party cookies for several reasons.
 Some cookies are required for technical reasons in order for our Websites or Services to operate, and we refer to these as “essential” or “strictly necessary” cookies.
 Other cookies also enable us to track and target the interests of our users to enhance the experience on our Websites and Services.
 For example, we keep track of the Websites and pages you visit within Kitman Labs, in order to determine what portion of the Kitman Labs Website or Service is the most popular or most used.
-This data is used to deliver customized content and promotions within the Kitman Labs Website to customers whose behavior indicates that they are interested in a particular subject area and to make decision about how our Services may be developed.
+This data is used to deliver customised content and promotions within the Kitman Labs Website to customers whose behaviour indicates that they are interested in a particular subject area and to make decisions about how our Services may be developed.
 Third parties serve cookies through our Websites for advertising, analytics and other purposes.
 This is described in more detail below.